Gas vs Electric Fireplace - What are the Differences?

 In terms of the overall installation, it’s quicker and easier to get a professional to assist you.
 However, it is easier to install an electric fireplace on your own than it is a gas alternative.

 Any type of fireplace is a potential fire hazard but there are steps you can take to stay safe.
 For one, making sure that your fireplace is installed correctly is a good start.
-It’s also important to keep any flammable objects away from the fireplace.
-Fortunately, most electric fireplaces are not hot to the touch, but it’s still best practice to clear the area around your fireplace.
+It’s also important to keep any flammable objects away from the fireplace plus making sure any combustible material is not carried close to the fire.
+Fortunately, most electric fireplaces are not hot to the touch, but it’s still best practice to clear the area around your fireplace and regularly clean the space around it.

 The Running Costs